convertigo/convertigo-doc/programming-guide/devops/index.md

 Reveal the `.github` folder using the 3-dots menu and `Filters and Customization...` and uncheck the `.* resources` entry.

-Now you can open and edit the `.circleci/config.yml` configuration file:
+Now you can open and edit the `.circleci/config.yml` configuration file.
+[See the online full version](https://github.com/convertigo/convertigo-common-resources/blob/8.0.0/circleci/config.yml):

 ![CircleCI yml](../../images/pguide_img/devops/circleci_yml.png)